-Salaries for library workers vary depending on a number of factors including the type of library (i.e. public, school, academic, etc.), size of library, the region of the country, years of experience, etc.
+Salaries for library professionals vary depending on a number of factors including the type of library (i.e. public, school, academic, etc.), population of community served, region of the country, years of experience, etc.

 In general, salaries are usually higher in academic libraries (vs. public), large metropolitan areas (vs. rural).

-The American Library Association-Allied Professional Association (ALA-APA): the Organization for the Advancement of Library Employees advocates to improve the salaries and status of librarians and other library workers According to the Salary Survey conducted in 2008 by the ALA-APA:
+The American Library Association-Allied Professional Association (ALA-APA): the Organization for the Advancement of Library Employees advocates to improve salaries and status of librarians and other library workers.

 - Advocating for Better Salaries and Pay Equity Toolkit (pdf)

 - Resources for Better Salaries and Pay Equity